pyOpenSci/lessons/github-git/fork-repo.md

 When you fork a GitHub repository, you make a copy of the files and the commit history into your personal account.
 This allows you to work on the files independently before suggesting changes through a pull request to make to the parent repository you forked from.
 :::

+By forking, everyone collaborates on their own copies of the project, ensuring the original files stay intact.
+All changes are tracked in the file history and can be undone if needed.
+You can fork a repository directly from its main page on GitHub.com.

 ## How to fork a GitHub repository